Malaysia vote that could decide Najib’s fate set for May 9

-KUALA LUMPUR, Malaysia (AP) — Malaysian general elections that could determine scandal-plagued Prime Minister Najib Razak’s political survival were set for May 9, with analysts saying the workday polls may reduce voter turnout.
+KUALA LUMPUR, Malaysia (AP) — Elections that could determine scandal-plagued Malaysian Prime Minister Najib Razak’s political fate were set Tuesday for May 9, an unusual workday vote with a shorter campaign period than during the last national polls.

-Past Malaysian elections were mostly scheduled on weekends, though workday votes are not unprecedented.
-National polls in 1995 and 1999 under former strongman Mahathir Mohamad, the opposition leader who is Najib’s strongest challenger, were on a Monday.

-The Election Commission also Tuesday set an 11-day campaigning period, shorter than the 15 days in 2013 polls.
-It said 14.968 million voters will cast their ballot, an increase of 1.7 million new voters.
+Najib, who is seeking a third term in office, is under pressure to improve his National Front coalition’s performance after support eroded in the last two elections.

-Analysts say lower turnout could disadvantage the opposition led by Mahathir, Asia’s longest-serving leader for 22 years before he retired in 2003.
+The combination of the election being held on a Wednesday and the shorter campaign period is seen as possibly hurting voter turnout.
+Analysts say lower turnout could disadvantage the opposition led by former strongman Mahathir Mohamad, who was Asia’s longest-serving leader, at 22 years, before he retired in 2003.

 Most Read Nation & World Stories